 Making is a ritual of remembering and becoming, an experience which necessarily recognizes intuition and instinct.
 To create is not to illustrate, but to inhabit difference, to become other, and to respond from within it.
 I have always been prone to abnormal perceptual experiences.
 I see shadows walking around the room, red orbs fluttering in the upper corner of my consciousness, bright lights and static washing over my vision, and waves of energy and sound that dissolve my sense of spatial cohesion.
-Painting is a practice of navigating the ebbs and flows of uncommon dimensions and expanding the possibilities of that which we can perceive.
+Painting is a practice of navigating the ebbs and flows of such experiences in order to expand the possibilities of that which can be perceived.